 The Naxalite movement in India is one of the longest-running guerilla insurgencies in the world.
-Longlisted for the Orwell Prize 2019 for Political Writing, Nightmarch: Among India’s Revolutionary Guerillas is framed around author Alpa Shah‘s seven-night trek with Maoist guerrillas, and draws on her one-and-a-half-year stay with indigenous people in a Maoist guerrilla stronghold, to offer an intimate and much-needed account of the movement.
+Shortlisted for the Orwell Prize 2019 for Political Writing and the New India Foundation Book Prize 2019, Nightmarch: Among India’s Revolutionary Guerillas is framed around author Alpa Shah‘s seven-night trek with Maoist guerrillas, and draws on her one-and-a-half-year stay with indigenous people in a Maoist guerrilla stronghold, to offer an intimate and much-needed account of the movement.
 Shah’s powerful, reflective and deeply engaged scholarship recognises the innumerable social, economic, political and personal forces that drive the most marginalised into the Naxalite struggle while also acknowledging the movement’s many contradictions, writes Anwesha Dutta.

 Nightmarch: Among India’s Revolutionary Guerillas.
 Alpa Shah.
 Hurst/University of Chicago Press.
 2018.